ceph/ceph/doc/rados/configuration/pool-pg-config-ref.rst

 ``osd max pgls``

 :Description: The maximum number of placement groups to list.
 A client
-              requesting a large number can tie up the OSD.
+              requesting a large number can tie up the Ceph OSD Daemon.

 :Type: Unsigned 64-bit Integer
 :Default: ``1024``